The Reimagining

 Concertos

-The dedicatee of 20 concertos, Mr. Petric’s premiere of the Koprowski Accordion Concerto with the Toronto Symphony Orchestra under Jukka Peka Saraste launched his concerto led career.
-Highlights include Brian Current’s Koussevitsky Foundation Accordion Concerto, a work of “…amazing lyricism and Petric’s superb sense of rhythmic design” (Halifax Chronicle Herald).
-Mr. Petric’s extensive tours with Sweden’s Camerata Roman featured his 1996 Reikzkonzerter concerto by Gunnar Valkare at Kalmar Castle.
-His London premiere of the concerto at St. John's Smith Square was cited for “astonishing bravura...”
+The dedicatee of 20 stylistically diverse concertos, Mr. Petric’s premiere of the Koprowski Accordion Concerto with the Toronto Symphony Orchestra under Jukka Peka Saraste launched his concerto led career.
+Highlights include Denis Gougeon's En Accordeon, Brian Current’s Accordion Concerto, a work of “…amazing lyricism and Petric’s superb sense of rhythmic design” (Halifax Chronicle Herald), Howard Skempton's Double Concerto for oboe d'amore and accordion, and Gunnar Valkare's 1996 Swedish Reikzkonzerter concerto commission Viaggio.
+Mr. Petric premiered the Valkare concerto on a Swedish tour with the Camerata Roman at Kalmar Castle.
+Petric's UK London premiere of the concerto at St. John's Smith Square was acclaimed for “astonishing bravura...”
 (Musical Opinion).
-He has appeared as soloist with the l’Orchestre Symphonique de Québec, the London Symphony, the BBC Orchestra, Kitchener-Waterloo Symphony, Toronto Symphony Orchestra, Boston Modern Orchestra, Vancouver CBC Orchestra, the Vancouver Symphony, and Montréal’s Novel Ensemble Moderne.
-Mr. Petric gave the American premiere of Sofia Gubaidulina’s Seven Words with conductor Hilel Kagan and strings of the Concertante di Chicago and Chicago Lyric Opera.
+He has appeared as concerto soloist with the l’Orchestre Symphonique de Québec, the BBC Orchestra, Kitchener-Waterloo Symphony, Toronto Symphony Orchestra, Boston Modern Orchestra, Vancouver CBC Orchestra, the SMCQ ensemble, the Vancouver Symphony, and Montréal’s Nouvel Ensemble Moderne.
+In 2005 Mr Petric performed two concertos in one night with the Windsor Symphony and in 2010 three concertos in one night with the Victoria Symphony in works by Denis Gougeon, Brian Current and Astor Piazzolla.
+Mr. Petric gave the American premiere of Sofia Gubaidulina’s Seven Words with conductor Hilel Kagan and strings of the Concertante di Chicago and Chicago Lyric Opera, and repeat Canadian performances of Seven Words with the London Symphony and Toronto's Soundstreams orchestra.

 Pedagogy